dotnet/csharplang/proposals/csharp-10.0/lambda-improvements.md

 ```

 ### Delegate types
-The delegate type for the lambda or method group and parameter types `P1, ..., Pn` and return type `R` is:
+The delegate type for the anonymous function or method group with parameter types `P1, ..., Pn` and return type `R` is:
-- if any parameter or return value is not by value, or there are more than 16 parameters, or any of the parameter types or return are not valid type arguments (say, `(int* p) => { }`), then the delegate is a synthesized `internal` anonymous delegate type with signature that matches the lambda or method group, and with parameter names `arg1, ..., argn` or `arg` if a single parameter;
+- if any parameter or return value is not by value, or there are more than 16 parameters, or any of the parameter types or return are not valid type arguments (say, `(int* p) => { }`), then the delegate is a synthesized `internal` anonymous delegate type with signature that matches the anonymous function or method group, and with parameter names `arg1, ..., argn` or `arg` if a single parameter;
 - if `R` is `void`, then the delegate type is `System.Action<P1, ..., Pn>`;
 - otherwise the delegate type is `System.Func<P1, ..., Pn, R>`.